-This is surgery to remove the larynx, also known as the voice box.
-This is usually done to treat cancer.
-Depending on the extent of the cancer, a partial laryngectomy may be possible.
+This is surgery to remove the larynx, more commonly known as the voice box.
+In some cases, a partial laryngectomy may be possible.

 Copyright © Nucleus Medical Media, Inc.